-ASM Objective: 02.01 The structure and function of microorganisms have been revealed by the use of microscopy (including bright field, phase contrast, fluorescent, and electron).
 ASM Objective: 08.01 Properly prepare and view specimens for examination using microscopy (bright field and, if possible, phase contrast).
-ASM Topic: Module 02 Structure and Function ASM Topic: Module 08 Microbiology Skills Bloom's Level: 01.
-Remember
+ASM Topic: Module 02 Structure and Function

+ASM Topic: Module 08 Microbiology Skills

 Learning Outcome: 01.09 Outline the major events in the history of mirobiology, including the major contributors to the early development of microscopy, medical advances, aseptic techniques, and the germ theory of disease.
-Section: 01.05
+Topic: History of Microbiology